BWibo/3dcitydb-mkdocs/docs/3dcitydb/feature-module.md

     }
     ```

-This type definition specifies that `Height` has four nested attributes:
+This type definition specifies that `con:Height` has four nested attributes:

 1. `value` of type `core:Measure`: Represents a measurement, with the value stored in `val_double` and the unit in
    `val_uom`.